lerna/lerna/README.md

 #### --allow-branch [glob]

-Lerna allows you to specify a glob in your `lerna.json` that your current branch needs to match to be publishable.
+Lerna allows you to specify a glob or an array of globs in your `lerna.json` that your current branch needs to match to be publishable.
 You can use this flag to override this setting.
 If your `lerna.json` contains something like this: